Golders Green: Demography

-Golders Green is often referred to as a Jewish area, although the majority of residents are not Jewish.
-However, Jews do form a plurality of residents (6,975 of 18,818), making it the epicentre of the largest Jewish population in Europe along with its surrounding areas, including Hampstead, Hendon and Finchley within the Borough of Barnet, which is home to 55,000 Jews, the highest percentage Jewish population in any Borough of the United Kingdom.
+Golders Green is often referred to as a Jewish area, and 2021 Census data shows that 49.9% (7,358 of 14,744) of residents identified as Jewish, making it the epicentre of the largest Jewish population in Europe along with its surrounding areas, including Hampstead, Hendon and Finchley within the Borough of Barnet, which is home to 55,000 Jews, the highest percentage Jewish population in any Borough of the United Kingdom.

-Ethnically, the Golders Green ward was 64% white (43% British, 21% Other, 1% Irish).
+Ethnically, the Golders Green ward was 64% White (43% British, 21% Other, 1% Irish).
 Indians, Other Asians and Black Africans made up 5% each, while 6% claimed 'Any other ethnic group'.

 Jewish community

-There has been a prominent Jewish community in Golders Green since the early 20th century.
+There has been a prominent Jewish community in Golders Green since the early 20th century following the building of the station at the end of the Hampstead railway.
+Golders Green United Synagogue was the first purpose built synagogue, with its foundation stone laid on 16 October 1921.
 The Jewish community took root after Hitler's rise to power, with the first German Jewish immigrants forming the Golders Green Beth Hamedrash.
 Soon after, Galician Jewish immigrants formed other synagogues.
 With it came the formation of Jewish schools such as Menorah Primary School before the onset of World War II.

 There are close to fifty kosher restaurants and eateries under rabbinical supervision in Golders Green, and more than 40 synagogues throughout the area continuing into neighbouring Hendon, as well as 30 Jewish schools (some in outlying areas owing to space restriction), many of them independent.

-The Jewish community of Hendon and Golders Green is viewed as one by many in the community there, as they share the schooling system as well as rabbinical guidance and synagogue affiliations.

-Japanese and East Asian community

-Golders Green is home to a growing Japanese and East Asian community with many families living in the district being catered for a notable number of restaurants and shops specialising in Japanese and other East Asian food, such as the Seoul Plaza supermarket.

 Economy

-The area has restaurants with cuisines from all over the world including Indian, Israeli, Thai, Turkish, Japanese, Chinese, Korean and Italian eateries.
+Golders Green has restaurants with many cuisines including Indian, Israeli, Thai, Turkish, Japanese, Chinese, Korean and Italian eateries.
 These are over a dozen coffee bars; together with a number of niche food stores.
 The area is home to several leading banks and the high street is well-populated with high-quality amenities.

 Transport

-Golders Green station is a London Underground tube station on the Northern line in zone 3.
+Golders Green station is a London Underground tube station on the Northern line in London fare zone 3.
 It is the first surface station on the Edgware branch when heading north.
 On the station's forecourt is Golders Green bus station.
-This is a major hub for London Buses in North West London.
+This is a major hub for London Buses in North London.
 National Express coaches also stop at the bus station before/after central London.

-Many bus routes pass through Golders Green, including the 210 to Finsbury Park, the 139 to Waterloo, the 13 to Victoria and the 102 to Edmonton Green, and from Golders Green station the 240 to Edgware, the 183 to Pinner and the 245 to Alperton begin their routes.
+Many bus routes pass through Golders Green, including the 210 to Finsbury Park, the 139 to Waterloo, the 13 to Victoria and the 102 to Edmonton Green, and from Golders Green station the 240 to Edgware, the 183 to Pinner, and both the 83 and the 245 to Alperton begin their routes.